-☑ Community engagement (e.g. Statement of Need, workshop) 10.
-How has the research or Infrastructure Roadmap theme or concept innovation area been Council's strategy or equivalent prioritised? \square Discipline or technology roadmap or strategy (e.g. European Strategy for Particle Physics) Tick all that apply.
-Government or UKRI strategy (e.g. UKRI strategic themes) Other

-11. If relevant, comment briefly on how this has been done (50 words)

-Selected by STFC in a previous round following committee review and supported by MRC.
+Community engagement (e.g. Statement of Need, workshop) 10.
+How has the research or innovation area been prioritised? □ Council's strategy or equivalent □ Discipline or technology roadmap or strategy (e.g. European Strate Particle Physics) □ Government or UKRI strategy (e.g. UKRI strategic themes) □ Other 11.
+If relevant, comment briefly on how this has been done (50 words) Selected by STFC in a previous round following committee review and supported by the MRC.
 Workshops were held to seek a clinical consensus on what ion therapy provision is appropriate in the UK.
-The recommendations led to the proposal to develop the ITRF (published in Br J Radiol 2020; 93: 20200247).

-12. Outline the strategic drivers for the infrastructure project and how the project will help achieve the strategic goals (200 words)

-The UKRI Opportunities Report highlights the need for improved health technologies.
+The recommendations led to the proposal to develop the ITRF (published in Br J Radiol 2020; 93 : 20200247).
+12. Outline the strategic drivers for the infrastructure project and how the project will help achieve the strategic goals (200 words) The UKRI Opportunities Report highlights the need for improved health technologies.
 Previous UKRI investment resulted in the first demonstrated fixed-field alternating gradient accelerator, EMMA.
 EMMA is the basis of future machines for high intensity particle physics, neutron science, X-ray facilities such as the UK XFEL, and healthcare applications.
 The UK is at the forefront of this technology.
 Similarly, the UK has a leading role in the science of laser-plasma acceleration, holding the record for the proton energy produced using one of the most developed laser-plasma acceleration techniques.
 The proposed infrastructure is the first combined, multi-ion, high dose-rate laser-driven generation-and-acceleration facility.
 It will greatly surpass any existing infrastructure in the range and quality of the proton and ion beams that it will deliver.
 It will enable the first systematic in-vitro and in-vivo biological studies of multi-ion irradiation.
 There is broad global consensus of the need for such a facility, which would be complementary to lower-dose-rate systems, e.g. at Christie Hospital, UCL Hospital, MedAustron and elsewhere.
-The project will leverage not only the UK experience in core accelerator technologies, but benefit from close collaboration with NIMMS at CERN, spreading costs amongst our partners and de-risking the technical developments.

-If this project contributes to achieving one or more of UKRI's strategic themes (i.e. where the outputs/outcomes/impacts could be additionally reported through the strategic themes programme of work), please indicate which theme and at which stage of the project

-Prelin ninary Activity itself: Resulting Full infrastructure project: Building a Green Future Building a Green Future \boxtimes Securing better health, ageing and wellbeing \boxtimes Securing better health, ageing and wellbeing Tackling infections Tackling infections Building a secure and resilient world Building a secure and resilient world Creating opportunities, improving outcomes Creating opportunities, improving outcomes

-13. Describe the potential benefits/impacts of the project and risks of not doing the project (300 words)
+The project will leverage not only the UK experience in core accelerator technologies, but benefit from close collaboration with NIMMS at CERN, spreading costs amongst our partners and de-risking the technical developments. • • additionally reported of UKRI's strategic themes (i.e. where the the strategic themes programme of work), please Preliminary Activity itself: Resulti ng Full infrastructure project: ☐ Building a Green Future Building a Green Future Securing better health, agein g and wellbeing Securing better health, ageing and wellbeing ☐ Tackling infections Tackling infections ☐ Building a secure and resilien t world Building a secure and resilient world ☐ Creating opportunities, impro oving outcomes Creating opportunities, improving outcomes 13.
+Describe the potential benefits/in (300 words) mpacts of the project a and risks of not doing the project statements such as "risk of not reaching 2.4% goal" which are relevant to all projects.

-When thinking about risks, proponents should be as specific as possible to the infrastructure and avoid general statements such as "risk of not reaching 2.4% goal" which are relevant to all projects.
+When thinking about risks, proponents should be as specific as possible to the infrastructure and avoid general